Welcome to Reception!

 Spring Term 2017

 Welcome to back to Reception class!
-We hope you all had a lovely Christmas holiday!
+We hope you all had a lovely half term holiday!

 We are delighted with the way our children have settled back into school life and the way in which they are all eager to learn new things.
 They are enjoying learning these new things and they are all taking this in their stride.
 We couldn't be more proud.
 We would like to thank you for your support in your child's education.

 In Mathematics we are concentrating on numbers 1-20 - counting objects, recognising them, and putting them in order.
 We will be looking at the numbers that are one more and one less and will begin to solve number problems!
 We are also looking at 2D and 3D shapes and their properties and exploring shapes in our environment.

 In Phonics we are following the Read Write Inc. scheme and are focusing on blending and segmenting the sounds in simple words.
 We will focus on a sound daily and will learn to form letters properly, read and write words containing that sound.
 We will also be looking at tricky words such as 'the' and 'said' these are words that can't be sounded out.
 Children will continue with their reading books and your support with listening to your child read is very important.

 In Religious Education we will be learning all about lent waiting for Easter and will be visiting church to listen to Father talk about his role in the church and community.

 We are encouraging children to become independent in Reception and so we ask that children begin to come into class on their own to hang up their coat, change their library book, put away their book bag and belongings and settle on the carpet.
 However, we have an open door policy at St. William of York and if you have any concerns or questions please do not hesitate to speak to one of the members of staff, either before school begins or after all the children have been collected.

 Our Reception Uniform is the same as nursery.
 Our Foundation Stage uniform has been carefully chosen to ensure practicality, safety and to instil independence in our youngest children.